Arctic-Sprint-Solutions/OrbitalWatch-web/README.md

 ### Configuration

-1. Clone the repository
-2. Create or update the `.config.env` file with your specific paths:
+Create or update the `.config.env` file with your specific paths:

 ```
 UNITY_PATH='[Path to your Unity executable]'